ethz-asl/moma/moma_controllers/moma_ocs2/README.md

 The system dynamics consist in the kinematic model.
 As a consequence the model predictive controller optimizes the joint velocities and the base twist.
 The solution is subject to velocity constraints.

-### Quick Start

-This quick start procedure is designed for and tested on Ubuntu Bionic (18.04) with ROS Melodic.

-- Follow the installation instructions of the repository root.
-In particular, install all main dependencies using [install_dependencies.sh](../../install_dependencies.sh) in the root folder.
-- Ensure to have your Git ssh credentials set up.
-- Set the environment variable `$CATKIN_WS` to the root of your catkin workspace, for example `export CATKIN_WS=~/moma_ws`.
-- Install the dependencies of this project by running `./install_dependencies.sh` and following the instructions on the screen.
-DO NOT run this script with `sudo`.
-It will request these privileges as needed.
-The script checks the current system state before doing any installation and can be run again after fixing potential errors.
-Also, it should be run every time after pulling an update of this repository.
-If everything works out, the script should terminate with "Installation successful".
-- Build the main package by `catkin build moma_ocs2`.
-- Source your `~/.bashrc` file.

 ### Manual Install

 The solver has the potential to check for self collision by specifying which link pair should be checked for self collision.
 The collision checking library `hpp-fcl` needs therefore to be installed.
 System modelig (forward kinematics, auto-differentiation and derivatives) uses the `pinocchio` libray that needs to be installed as well.
 Standard binaries do not work here since, they do not come with support for the collision checking provided by `hpp-fcl`.